-Other than risk factors described below, there has been no material changes in our risk factors from those disclosed in Part I, Item 1A, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+Except to the extent additional factual information disclosed elsewhere in this Quarterly Report on Form 10-Q relates to such risk factors (including, without limitation, the matters discussed in Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations") there were no material changes to the risk factors disclosed in Part I, Item 1A, in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds None
+Unregistered Sales of Equity Securities and Use of Proceeds